texfaq/texfaq.github.io/FAQ-LaTeX3.md

 all levels.

-The LaTeX team's first product (LaTeX2e) was delivered in 1994 (it's now properly called ''LaTeX'', since no other version is current).
+The LaTeX team's first product (LaTeX2e) was delivered in 1994 (it's now properly called "LaTeX", since no other version is current).

 LaTeX2e was intended as a consolidation exercise, unifying several sub-variants of LaTeX while changing nothing whose change wasn't